 Figure 8.2.1.3-1: Handover Preparation, unsuccessful operation

-If the target NG-RAN node does not admit at least one PDU session resource, or a failure occurs during the Handover Preparation, the target NG-RAN node shall send the HANDOVER PREPARATION FAILURE message to the source NG-RAN node.
+If the target NG-RAN node does not admit at least one PDU session resource, a failure occurs during the Handover Preparation, the target NG-RAN node shall send the HANDOVER PREPARATION FAILURE message to the source NG-RAN node.
 The message shall contain the Cause IE with an appropriate value.

+If the DAPS Handover Indictor IE is included in the HANDOVER REQUEST message and the target NG-RAN node does not support the DAPS handover, the target NG-RAN node shall send the HANDOVER PREPARATION FAILURE message to the source NG-RAN node with an appropriate value.

 Interactions with Handover Cancel procedure: